nice-game-hints/cleo/Chapter-2/exhibit.md

 McInally Hotel apparently has a great exhibit on the life and times of Kraken Fodder's creator.

 # I'd like to see it!
-Well, one small problem - only hotel guests can visit the exhibit.
+Well, one small problem - only hotel guests can view the exhibit.

 # Can I just walk in anyway?
 No, the receptionist will ask your name.

 # I'm cleo!
-Is cleo a registered guest at the hotel
+Is cleo a registered guest at the hotel?

 # ...no.
 How will you find out the guests' names?